strontic/strontic.github.io/xcyclopedia/library/cleanmgr.exe-5AB8F80E61D780F31585E612B83FFFAD.md

 ## cleanmgr

-> Applies to: Windows Server 2019, Windows Server 2016, Windows Server 2012, Windows Server 2008 R2, Windows Server (Semi-Annual Channel)
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012, Windows Server 2008 R2

 Clears unnecessary files from your computer's hard disk.
 You can use command-line options to specify that **Cleanmgr** cleans up Temp files, Internet files, downloaded files, and Recycle Bin files.
 You can then schedule the task to run at a specific time by using the **Scheduled Tasks** tool.